szetyng/Guardrails/README.md

   - `agent` has not demanded from `inst` in this time slice
   - `agent` sanction level is 0

+**FROM HERE ONWARDS, HAS NOT BEEN DONE**
 `powToAllocate head inst agent r raMethod` -> `bool`
 - returns `true` if
+  - `agent` has made a demand of `r` to `inst`
+  - `head` occupies role of head in `inst`
+  - case: `raMethod` = `queue` and if
+    - the demand is at the head of the demand queue
+    - `inst.RaMethod` is `queue`
+  - case: `raMethod` is `ration` and if
+    - the demand is that the head of the demand queue
-  -
+    - `inst.RaMethod` is `ration`

-Agent `A` is empowered to
-- `Demand` R amount of resources from a supra-holon if `A` is a member of the supra-holon and has not demanded anything in this time slice (?) and it has not received any sanctions

-Valid demands are added to the `demandQ`, and the `Head` is empowered to `Allocate` resources based on the resource allocation method.

-Initially, every holon has 0 resources, except for the supra-holon, which has 100.
-The amount changes when the member holon appropriates resources from the supra-holon.
+    - if demand `r` is more than ration -> get ration (TODO: side-effect?)
+    - if demand `r` is less than or equal to ration -> get demand

 ### Principle 3: Collective Choice Arrangements
 Agent `A` is empowered to vote on issue M if the issue is open and A is a member of the institution.
 This adds A's vote to the votelist.
 The head is obligated to declare a winner of the vote using whatever `WinnerDeterminationMethod` is being employed, when the issue is closed.

+## Physical abilities of agents
+Initially, every holon has 0 resources, except for the supra-holon, which has 100.
+The amount changes when the member holon appropriates resources from the supra-holon, using `appropriateResources agent r inst` which has the previously mentioned side-effects.